A collection of choral music

 +++ = believed to be the first original American religous tune, ca. 1720

-Produced by music preservationist, Roger Hall, for the American Music Recordings Collection (AMRC)
+Produced by music preservationist, Roger Hall for

 "Shout to Jehovah" - Pilgrims, Puritans and Tunesmiths (AMRC CD 0041)